Novelist W.P. Kinsella, author of 'Shoeless Joe,' dies at 81

 Much of Kinsella’s work touched on baseball.
 He published almost 30 books of fiction, non-fiction and poetry and won the Order of Canada, one of the country’s highest honors.

 William Patrick Kinsella was born in Edmonton, Alberta.
-His father John had played minor league baseball in Florida, California, and in Alberta, and the young Kinsella fell for the game playing with friends on sandlots in Edmonton.
+His father John had played minor league baseball, and the young Kinsella fell for the game playing with friends on sandlots in Edmonton.

 He began writing as a child, winning a YMCA contest at age 14.